 Thank you so much for your time.
 Also, thank you for the wonderful series you put together.
 I’m sure it took a lot of time before you even typed it—It’s well thought out and arranged!

 Your kids likely have Canadian citizenship through their dad, so no need to apply for permanent residence for them.
 They will need some Canadian paperwork (SIN number, health card, etc.) but this should be easy to get in Canada as long as you have proof of their citizenship.

 You need to be sponsored.
 Shouldn’t be an issue, obviously, considering you are married with kids (so I’m assuming the relationship is genuine!).
 It’s a process though, and it can take a while (months) because visa offices are busy.

-As a US citizen, you can stay in Canada as a tourist for up to 6 months, no or few questions asked.
-You won’t be able to work though.
+As a US citizen, you can stay in Canada as a tourist for up to 6 months, with no or few questions asked.
+You won’t be able to work, though.

-I went back and forth a lot as a French citizen and never had any issue.
+I went back and forth a lot as a French citizen and never had any issues.
 Just be aware that there is theory and practice.
 My 2 cents… you will be fine.
-Bu I can’t guarantee it.
+But I can’t guarantee it.